 If all goes well in the cities where they start testing this option, Amazon is likely to expand the program to all sellers in markets throughout the country and may even begin to offer a shipping service to non-Amazon sellers in a bid to compete with UPS and FedEx for the larger shipping market.

 SFP was just started last year and already since then, Amazon has added FBA onsite and now SWA to the list of offerings for businesses to consider.
 Who knows what other shipping and fulfillment options will be available by the end of 2018.

 If this all seems a bit overwhelming to you, remember that you don’t have to learn everything there is to know about selling on Amazon yourself.
-We’ve got skilled professionals at Directional Cue doing the work of staying on top of every new change, trend, and best practice for you.
+We’ve got a skilled Retail Media Networks team doing the work of staying on top of every new change, trend, and best practice for you.
 You can focus on all the other work involved in running your business, and let people who know the Amazon marketplace inside and out take care of figuring out the best seller options for you and how to make the most profit out of them.

 The AI Revolution: Navigating the Future of Paid Media